 Once you’ve selected an installation type, download a build of the Slack desktop app.
-There are two possible builds: the Intel (x64) build and the Apple Silicon (arm64) build.
+There are three possible builds: the Intel (x64) build, the Apple Silicon (arm64) build, and the Universal build (x64 or arm64).
 When distributing Slack, ensure you’re using the correct version of the Slack app for your employees’ machines.

 You can disable automatic updates on a per-user basis.
 This is helpful for testing new versions of the Slack app before releasing them, or for gradually rolling out app updates.
 To maintain app reliability and security, we recommend updating Slack whenever a new app version is released.

 To prevent Slack from automatically checking for updates, run the following terminal command as each user who will be running Slack:

 Use the following command to re-enable automatic updates: